ibmresilient/resilient-community-apps/fn_teams/README.md

 * Intune device management

 ### Key Features
-* This program offers tools for establishing one or more Groups, Teams, and Channels and enables the addition of participants to an incident or task.
-* This program also offers the ability to delete Groups, Channels, and Teams, as well as to archive or un-archive them.
+* Create or delete Groups, Channels, and Teams, as well as archive or un-archive Teams.
+Incident and task members can be assigned to a Team.
-* It is now possible to create It Groups, Teams, and channels with members who are not a part of an incident or task but who have a functioning MS account that is a part of the same organization.
+* It is now possible to create Groups, Teams, and Channels with members who are not a part of an incident or task but who have a functioning MS account that is a part of the same organization.
-* Information about the Incident or task can be directly posted to a MS Channel from within SOAR.
+* Post information about the Incident or task directly to a MS Channel.
-* Example workflows are included that performs the aforementioned operation and stores related information as a incident or a task note.
+* Example rules/workflows are included that perform the aforementioned operations and store related information as a incident or a task note.
-* Examples of rules that invoke a menu popup asking the user for inputs to carry out the aforementioned activities are provided.

 ---